jasonmimick/puppet-exercise/README.md

 ### Questions ###
 1. Describe the most difficult/painful hurdle you had to overcome in implementing your solution.

-  The most difficult part was deciding on whether to install nginx from prebuilt binaries or to build from source.
+  The most difficult part was deciding on whether to install nginx from prebuilt binaries or build from source.
 I opted to build from source, since using the various package managers would make it more difficult to control where things install and would also require lots of checking to see what kind of a system the tool is running on (Debian/Red Hat/etc).
 This choice does mean there are dependecies on development tools (gcc, make, etc).
-To address this the script checks for such dependencies are reports if they are not found.
+To address this the script checks for such dependencies and reports if they are not found.
-The most painful hurdle was adding all the error handling to gracefully tell users what's wrong.

 2. Describe which puppet related concept you think is the hardest for new users to grasp.